Katikistan/Notes/2. semester/Interaktionsdesign (Inter)/Reading/Inter - Reading for week 8.md

 • All methods for user research are limited, for instance, with respect to their realism, generalizability, and precision.
 # 11 Interviews
 ## Contextual Inquiry
+The key idea in contextual inquiries is to watch users do activities that are important to then and talk to them about those activities.
+Activities should be actual ongoing work
 ### Principles of Contextual Inquiry
+Inquiry is guided by four principles.
+These principles guide the interviewer’s attitude toward the interview situation and the subsequent analysis of the data.
 #### Context
+we prefer to be with the interviewee during the activities: watch them cook, listen in on them making a phone call, observe them finish their tax returns, or whatever is the focus of our inquiry
 #### Partnership
+The principle of partnership suggests a collaboration between the interviewer and the interviewee to understand the activity and the users’ perception of it.

+The ideal partnership in contextual inquiry is described as one between a master and an apprentice
 #### Interpretation
+The principle of interpretation suggests that users and interviewer together attempts to create meaning of the activity.
 #### Focus
+Finally, to make the most out of the interview, the interviewer should go for depth.
 # 15 Representations of User Research
 ## Representations of People
 ### Personas